AmruthPillai/CS-VTU-Lab-Manual/6th-Sem/UnixSystemProgramming_Lab/05a_EnvironList/README.md

 Write a C/C++ program that output the contents of its Environment List.

 ## Description
-Environment variables are a set of dynamic named values that can affect the way running processes will behave on a computer.
+Environment Variables are a set of dynamic named values that can affect the way running processes will behave on a computer.

 They are part of the operating environment in which a process runs.
-For example, a running process can query the value of the TEMP environment variable to discover a suitable location to store temporary files, or the HOME or USERPROFILE variable to find the directory structure owned by the user running the process.
+For example, a running process can query the value of the `TEMP` environment variable to discover a suitable location to store temporary files, or the `HOME` or `USERPROFILE` variable to find the directory structure owned by the user running the process.

 ## Code
 ```